 During the 18th century, both the Spanish and British tried to gain control of the Lérins Islands but were chased away by the French.
 The islands were later controlled by many, such as Jean-Honoré Alziary, and the Bishop of Frejus.

 In the 20th century, new luxury hotels such as the Carlton, Majestic, Martinez and JW Marriott Cannes were built.
 The city was modernised with a sport centre, a post office, and schools.
 There were fewer British and German tourists after the First World War, but more Americans.
 Winter tourism gave way to summer tourism and the summer casino at the Palm Beach was constructed.
 The city council had the idea of starting an international film festival shortly before World War II.
-The first opened on 20 September 1946, held in the Casino Municipal.
+The first edition of the Cannes International Film Festival opened on 20 September 1946 in the Casino Municipal.

 Cannes is a city located on the French Riviera.
 It is a commune located in the Alpes-Maritimes department.
 The population of the city is around 75 000 inhabitants.